WebOrigami/docs/content/language/yaml.md

 image: !ori images/widget.svg
 ```

-The `image` expression points to an SVG file; the path will be resolved using Origami [scope](scope.html).
+Here the `image` property will be (a `Promise` for) the actual SVG content.
+The path will be resolved using the Origami [scope](scope.html) for the folder containing the YAML file.
+The expression could just as easily reference a network file via a URL.

-This makes the `image` data a property of the product.
-Code that, for example, renders a product as an HTML page doesn't need to know where image came from.
+Code that renders the product as an HTML page won't need to care where image came from.

 ## Apply a template to data